koddr/useful-playbooks/README.md

 ## 📚 Usage

-1. Download script on your VDS by link at `Available scripts` section.
+1. Download script on your server by link at `Available scripts` section.
 2. Set establish execution rights to `script_name` (_if needs_):

 ```console